JojoCMS-Plugins/jojo_affiliate/readme.txt

 This plugin is under construction.

+The plugin will automatically work with the jojo_cart plugins
+- with no changes to the code

-For this plugin to work, you need to include the following code on the thank you page of your shopping cart - so slaes can be credited to affiliates...
+OR include the following code on the thank you page of your shopping cart - so sales can be credited to affiliates...

 /* record affiliate payment */